ivan-ushakov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Even for Double curve image where error was made.
 I guess that because all images have very low quality it is hard to distinguish small elements like Children crossing and Double curve have.
 Also all images (including my images from web) were made by scaling down big image to 32x32 and this also introduce artifacts.

-*** (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)***
+***Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)***

 Here is how feature maps looks like when we use first image from test set.

-![alt text][image7]

-![alt text][image8]
+![image7]

 First convolution layer extracts information about geometry details like round border.

+![image8]

 It is hard to say something about second convolution layer because feature maps looks abstract for me.